gedeck/mistat-code-solutions/ModernStatistics/errata.md

 The errata list is a list of errors and their corrections that were found after the product was released.
 Use the [Github issue tracker](https://github.com/gedeck/mistat-code-solutions/issues/new?assignees=&labels=&template=modern-statistics.md) to submit new errors.

 ## Chapter 3
 - p.
 186, Figure 3.15 - Incorrect distribution used to create the Figure.
-The updated code creates this Figure:
+The updated code creates the following Figure.
+The additional dashed lines show the approximated HPD.
   <img src='../img/MS-Fig-3.15.png'>
 - p.
 196 - Code sample, the print statement needs to contain f-strings.
 Replace
   ```